 Trusting your child with someone else is one of the very hardest things most parents will do.
 In the United States, it can be even harder, because our childcare and daycare systems are hit and miss, at best.
 More than 8.2 million kids—at least 40 percent of all children under the age of five—routinely spend at least a part of their week in the care of someone other than a parent.
 And, while some daycare centers are excellent, the overall quality of childcare and daycare institutions across the United States is both scantily monitored as well as wildly uneven.

-While fatalities in child care situations are relatively rare, they are, unfortunately, not as rare as they should be.
-According to the St. Louis Post-Dispatch, following an investigation of Missouri daycare facilities, it was found there were 45 daycare deaths between 2007 and 2010.
-In the end, when a parent or guardian entrust their child to a daycare center, they believe the caregivers will provide a safe, caring environment.
-It is also hoped the caregivers will take adequate care to prevent harm from coming to any child in their care.
+When a parent or guardian entrust their child to a daycare center, they believe the caregivers will provide a safe, caring environment.
+It is also hoped the caregivers will take adequate care to prevent harm or abuse from coming to any child in their care.
 Unfortunately, this is not always the case.
 For parents, none of this news is even remotely comforting and is likely very alarming.

-- Lack of supervision—Those in charge at daycare centers must follow a standard of care which is appropriate for the age of the children under supervision as well as the specific circumstances.
-When an accident occurs, and a subsequent lawsuit is filed, courts will take into consideration the age of the child, the activity engaged in when the injury was sustained, and whether proper supervision could have prevented the accident.
+- Lack of supervision—Those in charge at daycare centers must follow a standard of care that is appropriate for the age of the children under supervision as well as the specific circumstances.
+When a daycare accident or case of abuse occurs, and a subsequent lawsuit is filed, courts will take into consideration the age of the child, the activity engaged in when the injury was sustained, and whether proper supervision could have prevented the accident.

-- Lack of properly trained staff—The staff in any daycare center or childcare facility must have at least a certain level of training to be able to identify any potential hazards, then keep the children from being injured by those hazards.
+- Lack of properly trained staff—The staff in any daycare center or childcare facility must have at least a certain level of training to be able to identify any potential hazards or signs of abuse, then keep the children from being injured by those hazards.
 In other words, at a minimum, those who work with children should have enough common sense to ensure no dangerous conditions exist for the children.

 - Lack of appropriately developed and implemented policies and procedures—Every daycare center or childcare facility must have policies and procedures in place which cover all situations which could occur.
 Further, those policies and procedures should always be implemented—with no exceptions.